erthward/phen_asynch/README.md

 ## prepare other physiographic covariates:

-1. Run `phen/calculation/GEE/other_datasets/calc_dist_to_ecotone.js` to produce the ecotone-distance map that will be used as a covariate in the phenological asynchrony predictive model.
+1. Run `phen/calculation/GEE/other_datasets/calc_veg_entropy.js` to produce the vegetation cover entropy map that will be used as a covariate in the phenological asynchrony predictive model.
 2. Run `phen/calculation/GEE/other_datasets/calc_dist_to_water.js` to produce the river-distance map that will be used as a covariate in the phenological asynchrony predictive model.
 3. Download SRTM-based 50 km median vector ruggedness metric (file 'vrm_50KMmd_SRTM/tif') from the [EarthEnv website](http://www.earthenv.org/topography).
 4. Download the CHELSA bio6 (daily min temperature of the coldest month) and bio15 (precipitation seasonality) data from the [CHELSA website](URL: https://chelsa-climate.org/bioclim/) using wget on the files in `asynch/analysis/corr/envidatS3paths.txt`!
 5. Run `asynch/analysis/corr/calc_circular_moving_window_chelsa_rasters.r` to calculate the neighborhood mean and standard deviation of the CHELSA bio6 layer and the neighborhood standard deviation of the bio15 layer within 10-cell (i.e., ~55km at the equator) radii.
+NOTE: Climate asynchrony maps calculated by `asynch/calculation/asynch_job.sh` will also be used as covariates in the phenological asynchrony predictive model.

 ## run gridded SIF orbital-gap seasonality validation: